hibbitts-design/docsify-open-publishing-starter-kit/README.md

 */
 ```

-It is also possible for dual CSS styling to be configured, with CSS applied to when viewing the site (with overriding custom CSS included in a `STYLE` tag in the `_sidebar.md` file) and then other CSS settings within the `custom.css` file applied to when viewing standalone pages (i.e. `?embedded=true&`)
+It is also possible for dual CSS styling to be configured, with CSS applied to when viewing the site (with overriding custom CSS included in a `STYLE` tag in the `_sidebar.md` file) and then other CSS settings within the `custom.css` file applied to when viewing standalone pages (i.e. `?embedded=true`)

-Example of CSS included within Sidebar file (`_sidebar.md`):
+CSS in Sidebar file (`_sidebar.md`):
 ```css
 <style>
   :root {